kdbanman/nodes/README.md

 ##oi, developers:

-if you're tempted to use the git hammer, `git add -A`, don't.  i don't want your IDE transients, your filesystem baggage, or anything else i forgot to put in the .gitignore.
+if you're tempted to use the git hammer, `git add -A`, don't.  this project doesn't want your IDE transients, your filesystem baggage, or anything else forgotten by the `.gitignore`.

-there is a shell script called gitty in the main project directory.  run it with `sh gitty "commit message"` from the main project directory.  it will:
+as an alternative, there is a shell script called `gitty` in the main project directory.  run it with `sh gitty "commit message"` from the main project directory:

-- stage only the following:
+- first, it will stage only the following:
     - source files
     - resources
     - the readme